 Student employees: It is strongly recommended that student employees work 20 hours per week or less.
 Student employees may not be required to work more than 130 hours per pay period due to the demands of their course loads.
 Any work over 40 hours in any one work week will be paid at the overtime rate.

 Note: Federal Work Study Program (FWSP) does not authorize or pay for overtime so if the FWSP employee works over 40 hours in one week, overtime will be charged 100 percent to the department.

 International student employees in the United States on an F-1 Student Visa are restricted by Federal law from working more than 20 hours per week while school is in session.
 During the annual vacation term and when school is not is session, these students may work full time.
 The annual vacation term is generally summer and an international student is considered to be 'on vacation' if enrolled in any fewer than 9 credits.

-Time off for hours worked in excess of regularly scheduled hours may be granted in lieu of payment under certain conditions.
-Non-exempt employees may be granted time off at a rate in accordance with federal and state laws and applicable collective bargaining agreements.
-Exempt employees are not compensated for hours that exceed 40 hours per week.
-If special circumstances occur which require an exempt employee's workweek to considerably exceed 40 hours, or which requires the employee to work on the weekends, a supervisor or manager is encouraged to provide work schedule flexibility, within a reasonable timeframe, to accommodate for the exceptional situation.
+Overtime-exempt employees are not compensated for hours that exceed 40 hours per week.
+If special circumstances occur which require an exempt employee's workweek to considerably exceed 40 hours, or which requires the employee to work on the weekends, a supervisor or manager is encouraged to provide work schedule flexibility, within a reasonable time frame, to accommodate for the exceptional situation.

 Non-exempt (overtime eligible) employees work week begins Sunday morning at 12:01 a.m. and ends Saturday evening at 12:00 midnight.
 Employees in this group must report their exact number of hours worked on a daily basis.
 Schedules are established by supervisors and managers to accommodate departmental operational needs.